top of page

 For more information, visit: https://www.cdc.gov/vaccines/vpd/rsv/hcp/pregnant-people.html

-Nirsevimab (Beyfortus) is a monoclonal antibody product that can protect infants and some young children from severe RSV disease.
-It is recommended for:
+Beyfortus (nirsevimab) and Enflonsia (clesrovimab) are long-lasting monoclonal antibody products that can protect infants and some young children from severe RSV disease.

-Some children between the ages of 8 and 19 months are at increased risk of severe RSV disease before their second RSV season.
-These include:
+Beyfortus (nirsevimab) may be considered for some children between the ages of 8 and 19 months are at increased risk of severe RSV disease before their second RSV season.

 • Children who have chronic lung disease of prematurity who require medical support (chronic corticosteroid therapy, diuretic therapy, or supplemental oxygen) any time during the 6-month period before the start of the second RSV season